ok-ryoko/capcon/README.md

 1687903555843481595 useradd<1296> fchown(7, 1001, 1001) = 0 {CAP_FOWNER:1, CAP_CHOWN:2} [7:/home/user/.bashrc]
 ```

-The line leads with the number of nanoseconds since the Unix epoch when the syscall returned.
-The command name and thread ID follow.
-We then have the syscall’s name, arguments and return value.
-Next, curly braces enclose a list of capabilities that were checked during the syscall, each annotated with the number of checks that were made.
-Last, square brackets surround the file descriptor taken by fchown, which *capcon.stp* has annotated with the corresponding file path.
+From left to right, we have:

+- the number of nanoseconds since the Unix epoch when the syscall returned;
+- the command name;
+- the thread ID, in angular brackets;
+- the syscall’s name;
+- the syscall’s arguments, in parentheses;
+- the syscall’s return value;
+- the capabilities that were checked during the syscall, in curly braces, and
+- the file descriptor taken by the syscall and the corresponding file path, in square brackets.

 From this line, we can infer that fchown triggers checks for `CAP_FOWNER` and `CAP_CHOWN` when changing the owner of a file (here, *.bashrc*) that has been copied from */etc/skel* to the new user’s home directory.

 ## Requirements and compatibility

 *capcon.stp* has been tested with SystemTap v4.8 on a x86_64 machine running Linux v6.0.7.
 It may run on other versions of SystemTap not earlier than v4.1, which introduced the `@this1`, …, `@this8` macros.

-*capcon.stp* doesn’t require debuginfo.
+*capcon.stp* doesn’t require debuginfo or guru mode.

 ## Assumptions